Providing access to an employer-sponsored pension scheme and the types of schemes available.

 Tax rules on pension savings were simplified.
 There is now no limit on the amount that may be contributed to a registered pension scheme, though individual pension schemes may set their own limits.
 However, there is an annual limit on the amount of tax relief that can be given on contributions and other increases in a person's pension rights.

-The lifetime allowance was abolished with effect from 6 April 2024.
+The lifetime allowance was abolished, effective 6 April 2024.

 You will either get the tax relief automatically, or you will have to claim it yourself.
 It depends on the type of pension scheme you're in, and the rate of Income Tax you pay.
 There are two kinds of pension schemes where you get relief automatically.
 Either: